merovex-archival/merovex.github.io/pages/policies.md

 modified_at: 2016-06-04 08:53
 ---

+# Contents
+{:.no_toc}

+* Will be replaced with the ToC, excluding the "Contents" header {:toc}

 ## Trademarks

 **Merovex**, **Merovex Press** are trade names.
 The planetary pin is a trade mark for Merovex Press.
 All are protected under US intellectual property laws.
+Use of these properties requires prior written permission from Ben Wilson.

 ## Copyright Terms